-In fiscal 2013, the Company's Compensation Committee determined the maximum eligible cash bonus levels for the Company's Chief Executive Officer, Chairman, Chief Financial Officer and Vice Presidents were up to 80%, 50%, 40% and 40% of their base salaries, respectively.
-Based on the corporate financial performance for the year, the Compensation Committee awarded no cash bonuses to the Company's Chief Executive Officer, Chairman, Chief Financial Officer and Vice Presidents.
+In fiscal 2017, the Company's Compensation Committee determined the maximum eligible cash bonus levels for Gayn Erickson, the Company's Chief Executive Officer, Kenneth B. Spink, Chief Financial Officer, David Fucci, Vice President of Operations, and David S. Hendrickson, Vice President of Engineering were up to 100%, 60%, 60% and 30% of their base salaries, respectively.
+Additionally, David S. Hendrickson was eligible to receive a maximum bonus of \$50,000, depending upon performance against milestones.
+Based on the Company performance for the year, the Compensation Committee awarded \$15,000 to David S. Hendrickson and no cash bonuses to other named executive officers.
 The annual incentive bonus plan is discretionary, and the Compensation Committee may modify, suspend, eliminate or adjust the plan, the goals and the total or individual payouts at any time.